Sunday, April 26, 2009

 Milk Tab Bracelet

 During a recent trip to Tanzania, I visited a Masai village where the inquisitive fingers of an elder Masai woman touched my bright white bracelet trying to figure out what could be the source and the material of my unusual adornment.
-I asked our guide to explain that I had made the bracelet out of milk pull-tabs; that they were something that would otherwise be thrown away; that I am an artist who uses recycled plastic in my creations.
+I asked our guide to explain that I had made the bracelet out of milk pull-tabs; that they were something that would otherwise be thrown away; and that I am an artist who uses recycled plastic in my creations.
 I was babbling so fast that probably neither she nor my translator understood a word of what I was saying.

 In a gesture of appreciation of art and adornment, the Masai woman and I connected.
-ART held the moment — through beauty we were able to speak when language just wouldn’t do.
+ART held the moment — through beauty, we were able to speak when language just wouldn’t do.